improvess/raspberry-as-gige-camera/docs/python3_client_tutorial.md

 - a broken camera: if it is broken, the only way is to replace it by another camera
 - Wrong path parameter: by default, the `rpiasgige` server connects to the camera at '/dev/video0'.
 If the camera is not associated to this path, the communication will not happen

-The proper debugging varies depending on which device model do you have attached to your RPI.
-One first approach is list the current  recognized device list on raspberry pi:
+The proper debugging procedure varies depending on which device camera model you have attached to your RPI.
+One very first approach is listing the current recognized device list:
 ```
 ls /dev/video*
 ```
-Running this command right now in my RPI, I can see that there is no `/dev/video0` devices in the list:
+By running this command right now on my RPI, I can see that there is no a `/dev/video0` device in the list:

 ![image](https://user-images.githubusercontent.com/9665358/132127231-a1bc9835-37d2-429e-8bd8-dc3784b68ac6.png)